Platform Guides

 Connect your Instagram Business or Creator account and display your posts, photos, and reels on your website.

-To use an Instagram feed widget, you need an Instagram Business or Creator account (not a personal account).
-Your Instagram account must also be connected to a Facebook Page — this is a requirement from Meta for API access.
+To use an Instagram feed widget, you need an Instagram **Business or Creator** account (not a personal account), and that account must be connected to a **Facebook Page**.
+This is a hard requirement from Meta — there is no Facebook-free way to connect an Instagram feed.

-If you currently have a personal Instagram account, you can convert it to a Business or Creator account for free in the Instagram app settings.
-It takes about two minutes.
+If you currently have a personal Instagram account, you can convert it to a Business or Creator account for free in the Instagram app (Settings → Account type and tools → Switch to professional account) and link it to a Facebook Page.
+The whole process takes about two minutes and you won't lose any posts or followers.

 Connecting Your Account